le-mich/asus-health-charging/README.md

 ## Install
 An install script is provided, run it with `sudo`.
+If for some reason the script doesn't find the interface file, it's possible to override the interface search stage by using the option `--interface /<path>/<to>/<your>/charge_control_end_threshold`.

 __If__ you have systemd, you can then start and enable the service.